Comet Hale-Bopp The white dust tail trails behind the comet, while the blue ion tail traces the outward direction of the solar wind. (Source: NASA)

 Comets of course have been seen for thousands of years.
 Their nature was a complete mystery to Aristotle, who thought of them as a kind of atmospheric phenomenon.
 Among ordinary folks, comets were simply bad omens; a kind of celestial finger wagging, telling people down below to shape up or else.

 The appearance of the comet we now call Halley was recorded in 1054 in the Bayeaux Tapestry.
 Halley is a short-period comet returning to the inner solar system every 76 years.
 (Source: NASA)

 The Danish astronomer Tycho Brahe (1546-1601) observed a brilliant comet in 1577, noting that it came in from the region of the outer planets, passing the traditional celestial spheres without effort.
 The spheres did not exist!
 There was nothing but empty space between the planets.
 Newton showed that the path of comets followed his laws and Edmond Halley, using Newtonian arguments, showed that at least one comet was on a regular schedule, indicating a highly elliptical orbit.
 He predicted, correctly, when it would return.

 Comets, we now know, are errant messengers from one of two populations of icy bodies surrounding the solar system.
 One is the Kuiper belt, which is just beyond Pluto, and may actually include this small and distant planet as one of its members.
-The other is the previously mentioned Oort cloud, a chaotic assemblage of icy debris swirling around the solar system at some distance.
-In essence, the short-period predictable comets are from the Kuiper Belt, the unpredictable one-time visitors from the Oort cloud.
+The other is the Oort cloud, a chaotic assemblage of icy debris swirling around the solar system at some distance, like a cloud of mosquitoes swirling around people on a summer picnic in Minnesota.
+In essence, the short-period predictable comets are from the Kuiper Belt, the unpredictable one-time visitors from the Oort Cloud.

 Impact site of Comet Shoemaker Levy-9 fragment D on Jupiter.